Generic name: INSULIN GLARGINE 100[iU] in 1mL

 Initiation of SEMGLEE Therapy

-- In patients with type 1 diabetes, SEMGLEE must be used concomitantly with short-acting insulin.
-The recommended starting dose of SEMGLEE in patients with type 1 diabetes should be approximately one-third of the total daily insulin requirements.
-Short-acting, premeal insulin should be used to satisfy the remainder of the daily insulin requirements.
+The recommended starting dosage of SEMGLEE in patients with type 1 diabetes is approximately one-third of the total daily insulin requirements.
+Use short-acting, premeal insulin to satisfy the remainder of the daily insulin requirements.

-- The recommended starting dose of SEMGLEE in patients with type 2 diabetes who are not currently treated with insulin is 0.2 units/kg or up to 10 units once daily.
-One may need to adjust the amount and timing of short- or rapid-acting insulins and dosages of any oral antidiabetic drugs.
+The recommended starting dosage of SEMGLEE in patients with type 2 diabetes who are not currently treated with insulin is 0.2 units/kg or up to 10 units once daily.

-- If changing patients from once-daily NPH insulin to once-daily SEMGLEE, the recommended initial SEMGLEE dose is the same as the dose of NPH that is being discontinued.
+- Once-daily NPH insulin to once-daily SEMGLEE, the recommended starting SEMGLEE dosage is the same as the dosage of NPH that is being discontinued.

 Frequently asked questions

 - How many biosimilars have been approved in the United States?